 Power over Ethernet (PoE) is a network feature defined by the IEEE 802.3af and 802.3at standards.
 PoE switch is used to power networked devices with Ethernet cables via the existing data connection.

 PoE-compatible devices can be used as Power SOURCES (PSE = Power Sourcing Equipment), Powered Devices (PD = Powered Device), or sometimes both.

-The device supplying power is a PSE, while the device that is powered is PD equipment.
+The device supplying power is a PSE, while the device that is powered like the Techage 8CH 1080p CCTV Security System is PD equipment.

 Most PES are network switches or PoE injectors for use with PoE-free switches.
 Some common examples of PD (Powered Device): VoIP phones, WiFi access points, and IP cameras.

 Since PoE allows you to use a single cable for power and data transmission, it allows you to save the cost of purchasing and deploying cables for network equipment and VoIP phones.

 PoE greatly facilitates the installation or expansion of a network and also reduces the cost in buildings where the installation of new power supplies would be too expensive or impractical.

 The use of PoE allows you to fix devices in places where the installation of power supply would be inconvenient, such as in false ceilings.